Breast Uplift Surgery at my Birmingham practice

 All surgery carries the potential for complications.
 The specific complications that may occur with a mastopexy are:

-- Infection: Infection is not uncommon with mastopexy and can result in swelling, redness and tenderness at any time up to 3 weeks after surgery.
+- Infection: Infection is not uncommon with a mastopexy and can result in swelling, redness and tenderness at any time up to 3 weeks after surgery.
 This usually responds well to a course of antibiotics.
-Occasionally however, it can result in some opening of the wounds.
+Occasionally, however, it can result in some opening of the wounds.
 This wound breakdown is not a disaster and is usually managed by regular wound dressing and usually heals in four to six weeks.